 A Zombie can only be cured by healing potions up to the maximum ST its creator bestowed on it.
 No zombie can be enchanted up to more than twice the ST it had in life without tearing itself apart.
 I.e. there are no skeleton ballerinas wielding telephone poles as two handed mauls at ST 60 and DX 12+.
 If you really need a ST 60 zombie then start with a giant's corpse and pay 75 fatigue (only the base cost of 5 is tripled for size) for a three hex zombie with ST 60, DX 7, IQ 0.
 A zombie retains the IQ 7 weapons talents it had in life.

 When converting a Melee warrior to TFT give him the weapon talents for the weapons he is carrying at that moment, along with his native language and one point in background bonus mundane talents.
-He can then select whatever talents that are common to his background area and up to one spell to fill out his IQ level in total skill points.
+He can then select whatever talents that are common to his background area and up to one spell to fill out his IQ level total talents and spells.

 Brawling's Dirty Fighting only works against figures whom the user has excellent knowledge of their anatomy.
 Any human can fight dirty against another human, but would need to know Naturalist to fight dirty against a Reptile Man or Gargoyle.
 The Dirty Fighting bonus of +2 replaces rather than stacks with the base +1 damage of the Brawling skill.
 No single figure can use both Brawling and Unarmed Combat skills in the same turn, no matter how many heads they have.
 Replace all "bare hands" references under Brawling with unarmed and note that a dirty fighting knee strike can be used while carrying items in both hands.